Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 Use tree supports for saving the filament
 ***
 MMU Support :
-Side Wall and cover can be printed using a MMU system, you need to add colors in your slicer (I am using orca )
+Side Wall and cover can be printed using a MMU system, you need to add colors in your slicer